Knowledge Enhanced Graph Neural Networks for Graph Completion: Method: KeGNN

 \subsubsection{Neural Component}

-The role of the neural component is to exploit feature information in the graph structure.
-The key strength of a GNN is to enrich node representations with graph structure by nesting multiple message passing layers \cite{GNNBook2022}.
+The role of the GNN in the neural component is to exploit feature information in the graph structure.
+The key strength of a GNN is to enrich node representations with graph structure by nesting $k$ message passing layers \cite{GNNBook2022}.
 Per layer, the representations of neighboring nodes are aggregated and combined to obtain updated representations.
-A message passing layer $k$ is written as:
+The node representation $v_i^{k+1}$ in the $k$-th message passing layer is

-The layers contain learnable parameters that can be optimized with backpropagation.
-In KeGNN, the GNN implements the function $f_{P_U}$ (see section \ref{sec:fuzzy_semantics}) that predicts truth values for grounded unary predicates.
+The layers contain learnable parameters that are optimized with backpropagation.
 In this work, we consider two well-known GNNs as components for KeGNN: Graph Convolutional Networks (GCN) \cite{gcn} and Graph Attention Networks (GAT) \cite{gat}.
 While GCN considers the graph structure as given, GAT allows for assessing the importance of the neighbors with attention weights $\alpha_{ij}$ between node $v_i$ and node $v_j$.
-In case of multi-head attention, the attention weights are calculated multiple times and concatenated \cite{attention_is_all_you_need}.
+In case of multi-head attention, the attention weights are calculated multiple times and concatenated which allows for capturing different aspects of the input data.
+In KeGNN, the GNN implements the functions $f_{P_U}$ (see Section~\ref{sec:fuzzy_semantics}).
+In other words, the predictions are used as truth values for the grounded unary predicates in the symbolic component.